We are Revolut Limited and our address is 7 Westferry Circus, Canary Wharf, London, E14 4HD, United Kingdom. We are in charge of Revolut Junior.

 Revolut Junior is a great way to pay for things and learn how to use money.

 You’ll soon receive your Revolut Junior card.
-Your parent or guardian will have put money on your card so you can use it to pay for things.
+Your parent, guardian or co-parent (if you have one) will have put money on your card so you can use it to pay for things.

 Before you start using your Revolut Junior account, we need to talk about how we use information about you (your data).